Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Quantum transport in DQD with spin-orbit interaction

-In this frame, the OME term acts as a constant magnetic field, resulting in a splitting $\beta_\mathrm{SO}/2$ of the spins in the x-direction.
-The avoided crossing between the spin-conserving and spin-flip resonances discussed above can be understood in this picture as the OME term producing a splitting between the spins that is only strong near the EDSR.
-Therefore, resonant transport occurs now when $\delta = \pm \beta_\mathrm{SO}/2$.
-These new resonances are visible in \cref{fig:asymmetry}(a) as side peaks next to the main resonance at $\delta = 0$.
-Note that the position of the resonances shows a linear relationship between detuning and $\beta_\mathrm{SO}$, as expected.
-However, around $\beta_\mathrm{SO}\lesssim\tau$ the hybridization between states is large enough to distort this simple picture (in the same way as for \cref{eq:hybrid-energies}).
+In this rotating frame, the OME term acts as a constant magnetic field, leading to a splitting $\beta_\mathrm{SO}/2$ of the spins in the $x$-direction.
+The avoided crossing between the spin-conserving and spin-flip resonances discussed above appears because the OME term produces a splitting between the spin states that is only strong near the EDSR.
+As a result, resonant transport occurs when $\delta = \pm \beta_\mathrm{SO}/2$.
+These new resonances appear as side peaks next to the main resonance at $\delta = 0$, as shown in \cref{fig:asymmetry}(a).
+We observe that the position of the resonances exhibits a linear relationship between detuning and $\beta_\mathrm{SO}$, as expected.
+However, for $\beta_\mathrm{SO}\lesssim\tau$, the hybridization between states is large enough to distort this simple picture, in a similar way to \cref{eq:hybrid-energies}.

-The previous results are valid provided that $\beta_\mathrm{SO}/\omega\ll1$, as required by the RWA.
-We can further relax this condition by performing the transformation
+The above results hold true only when $\beta_\mathrm{SO}/\omega\ll1$, as required by the RWA.
+However, we can extend the validity of our analysis by applying the following transformation to the original Hamiltonian

-to the original Hamiltonian in \cref{eq:total_hamiltonian}, and then apply $\hat{U}(t)$ given in \cref{eq:Ut}.
-This transformation removes $\hat{H}_1(t)$ (the OME term) at the cost of transforming the spin-flip and Zeeman splitting terms as \numparts
+After this transformation, we apply $\hat{U}(t)$ from \cref{eq:Ut}.
+The total transformation eliminates the OME term, but transforms the spin-flip and Zeeman splitting terms as \numparts

 \endnumparts The first term on the right-hand side of the expression for $E_z$ reflects the renormalization effect due to the ac magnetic field.
-Compared to \cref{eq:HRWA}, this term renormalizes the Zeeman splitting by a factor $J_0(\beta_\mathrm{SO}/\omega)$.
-At destructive interferences where $J_0\left(\beta_\mathrm{SO}/\omega\right)=0$, the Zeeman splitting is completely suppressed in a process known as spin locking (SL)~\cite{GomezLeon2011}.
-Nonetheless, this suppression occurs for values of $\beta_\mathrm{SO}$ beyond those discussed in \ref{sec:OME_term}.
+This term modifies the Zeeman splitting by a factor $J_0(\beta_\mathrm{SO}/\omega)$ compared to the result in \cref{eq:HRWA}.
+When $J_0(\beta_\mathrm{SO}/\omega)=0$ due to destructive interference, the Zeeman splitting is completely suppressed in a process known as spin locking~\cite{GomezLeon2011}.
+However, this suppression occurs for values of $\beta_\mathrm{SO}$ beyond those discussed in \ref{sec:OME_term}.
 In general, the main effect of this renormalization is that EDSR now occurs at $E_z J_0(\beta_\mathrm{SO}/\omega)=n\omega$.

-The second term on the expression for $E_z$ reduces for $\beta_\mathrm{SO}/\omega\ll1$ to the (phase-shifted) OME term.
+The second term on the expression for $E_z$ reduces, for $\beta_\mathrm{SO}/\omega\ll1$, to the (phase-shifted) OME term.
 At resonance $n=\pm 1$, this corresponds to the substitution